deckmoss/deckmoss.github.io/content/posts/degarbage_nixos/index.md

 ## C Choosing the correct inode measurement tool depends on the filesystem format

-Every partition format uses its own technique to preserve or balance a contingent of inodes.
+As demonstrated right above, every partition format uses its own technique to preserve or balance a contingent of inodes.
 Inodes are responsible for storing file-related metadata, like systemlinks, timestamps, ownership, access rights and so on.

-### [🧩] C.1 Optional - check out btrfs, if present $:>
+### [🧩] C.1 Optional: btrfs
 ```sh
 sudo btrfs filesystem usage /
 ```